SioKCronin/website/content/ai_notes/books/swarm_robotics_models.md

 to new subregions in the space.
 If the fluid is in thermal equilibrium, then the fluid's overal linear and angular momenta remain null of over time.
-You may be asking yourself what this has to do with robotics, but I think we'll find that the complex behavior of swarms allows us to conceive of them, at least in one light, as a fluid, and thereby we can seek to observe some properties already established for fluids (like Bronian motion).
+You may be asking yourself what this has to do with robotics, but I think we'll find that the complex behavior of swarms allows us to conceive of them, at least in one light, as fluid, and thereby we can seek to observe some of the properties already established for fluids (like Bronian motion).
 If that is indeed possible, what would define thermal equilibrium in a robot swarm?

 ## Modeling swarms